Enterprise Integration Patterns at SAP Cloud Integration: Aggregator

-I would like to share with you another stateful Enterprise Integration Pattern for SAP Cloud Platform Integration, this time the Aggregator pattern.
-If you like to find out more about the motivation and use cases for the patterns blog series, start with the Enterprise Integration Patterns at SAP Cloud Platform Integration: Scatter-Gather blog.
-Also, check out the Integration Flow Design Guidelines for SAP Cloud Platform Integration blog referring to integration flow design guidelines and patterns for SAP Cloud Platform Integration that SAP has recently published on the SAP Help Portal.
+I would like to share with you another stateful Enterprise Integration Pattern for SAP Cloud Integration, this time the Aggregator pattern.
+If you like to find out more about the motivation and use cases for the patterns blog series, start with the Enterprise Integration Patterns at SAP Cloud Integration: Scatter-Gather blog.
+Also, check out the Integration Flow Design Guidelines for SAP Cloud Integration blog referring to integration flow design guidelines and patterns for SAP Cloud Integration that SAP has recently published on the SAP Help Portal.

 The Aggregator pattern describes the requirement to collect multiple related messages in order to process them in a bulk.
-In the following, I will describe how this pattern has been implemented on SAP Process Orchestration, and how you can model it on SAP Cloud Platform Integration.
+In the following, I will describe how this pattern has been implemented on SAP Process Orchestration, and how you can model it on SAP Cloud Integration.

 Aggregator on SAP Process Orchestration